Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Nonautonomous perturbations of additive compounds for delay equations

 From \eqref{EQ: DelayCompoundCocyclePertTensorOperatorForm} it is clear that the generator of $\Xi_{m}$ in $\mathcal{L}^{\otimes}_{m}$ is given by a nonautonomous boundary perturbation of $A^{[\otimes m]}$.

-Similarly to the discussion given around \eqref{EQ: DelayVariationOfConstantsSingle}, with the aid of the structural Cauchy formula it can be also established in what sense generalized solutions to \eqref{EQ: DelayCompoundCocyclePertTensorOperatorForm} (given by the trajectories of $\Xi_{m}$) can be understood.
+\begin{remark} As in the case of \eqref{EQ: DelayVariationOfConstantsSingle}, using the structural Cauchy formula, one can also establish in what sense generalized solutions to \eqref{EQ: DelayCompoundCocyclePertTensorOperatorForm}, i.e., the trajectories of $\Xi_{m}$, can be understood. \end{remark}